opendatacube/datacube-core/CONTRIBUTING.md

 Firstly, thank you for contributing!
 We are very grateful for your assistance in improving the Open Data Cube.

-When contributing to this repository, please first discuss the change you wish to make via an issue, Slack, or any other method with the owners of this repository before proposing a change.
+When contributing to this repository, please first discuss the change you wish to make via an issue, Discord, or any other method with the owners of this repository before proposing a change.

 We have a [code of conduct](code-of-conduct.md), so please follow it in all your interactions with the project.